 From Today's TMJ4 — Art Therapy is offered at the Froedtert & Medical College of Wisconsin's Clinical Cancer Center.
 And for Julia Barnes, she says the class returned a part of her that was missing.

 The Well Wisher Gift Shop at St. Joseph’s Hospital, 3200 Pleasant Valley Road, West Bend, will hold a spring open house for the community May 1 and 2, 9 a.m. to 4 p.m.

 From Becker’s Hospital Review — In a 50-state poll, U.S. healthcare leaders were asked, "What are the most pressing concerns you face and how are you responding?"
 Froedtert Health president and CEO Cathy Jacobson cites cost and access for Wisconsin residents, as well as the need to meet the changing expectations of patients.

 Human Rights Campaign Recognizes Froedtert & the Medical College of Wisconsin Hospitals as National Leaders in LGBTQ Health Care Equality

 Three Froedtert & MCW hospitals were named a “2018 Leader in LGBTQ Healthcare Equality” by the Human Rights Campaign Foundation

-Community Memorial Hospital recently announced Emily Pearson, registered nurse on the fifth floor Surgical Unit, as this quarter’s DAISY award winner.
+Community Memorial Hospital recently announced Kayla Raddemann, registered nurse on the fourth floor Surgical/Orthopaedic/Pediatric Unit, as this quarter’s DAISY award winner.